digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/persistence.rst

     SQL> GRANT SELECT ON V_$LOCK TO DD4OPRUN;
     SQL> GRANT SELECT ON V_$PARAMETER TO DD4OPRUN;

-For additional synchronizers or participant nodes create the corresponding schemas with one schema per node.
+For additional sync domains or participant nodes create the corresponding schemas with one schema per node.

 If you are getting an error message like: